- Who would be considered a transfer applicant?

 Do I need to send standardized test scores as a transfer student?
 As an international transfer applicant, do I need to send SAT and TOEFL scores?

-At Tufts, we ask that that transfer applicants submit the SAT Reasoning Test or ACT scores (SAT Subject Test scores are not required, but should be sent if available).
+At Tufts, we ask that that transfer applicants submit the SAT Reasoning Test or ACT scores.
 For students for whom English is not the first language, or who attend a school where English is not the language of instruction, we require the TOEFL score in addition to the SAT or ACT scores.Back to top